aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dot-to-eml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOT file format is a proprietary file format used by Microsoft Word to store documents.
+It is not compatible with other applications and hence it is necessary to convert it to a more widely accepted format like EML.
+EML is an email message format used by many email clients and services.
+It is an open standard format and hence can be used by any application.

+<h2>How Aspose.Total helps for dot to eml conversion</h2>

-For a Python developer, who is trying to add a DOT to EML conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EML format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which can be used to automate the conversion process from DOT to EML.
+The process involves two steps, firstly loading the Word file and rendering it into HTML via Aspose.Words for Python via .NET.
+Secondly, loading the converted HTML using Aspose.Email for Python via .NET and saving it into EML format.
+This makes the conversion process easy and efficient for Python developers.

 {{% /blocks/products/pf/feature-page-summary %}}